nannourn/nannourn.github.io/content/posts/2021-04-24-the-curious-case-of-case-when/index.markdown

 library(stars)
 ```

 Notes: I use the double assignment operator in my work flow, read about [%<>% here](https://magrittr.tidyverse.org/reference/compound.html).
 The double pipe basically acts as a normal pipe, then updates the object simultaneously without having to change the name.
 I also use the `here()` function to locate my files.
 Jenny Bryan [explains why you should use `here()`](https://github.com/jennybc/here_here).
+This also is will not be most accurate land cover map, as this was a product of a Google Earth Engine intro to classification exercise.

 I use the `stars` package to load my .tiff file.